 Avoiding obvious pieces of gravel and larger rocks I walked as silently as I ever had in creeping through brush along the trail not to startle a bird or rabbit or toad I wanted to photograph.
 The cat’s hearing would be far better than mine but it was also hampered by ambient noise and so far the silhouette had not moved.
 Apparently it had not seen nor sensed my approach.

-Because I could now see the cat was crouching with its elbows up and head facing downward, I presumed it was, first, alive and, second, conscious.
+Because I could now see the cat was facing me, crouching with its elbows up and head facing downward, I presumed it was, first, alive and, second, conscious.
 The fact it wasn’t moving might mean it was very weak or slightly injured; a more serious injury would probably have it lying on its side, in the least, it would not be crouching symmetrically.
 And I had simply sensed from the beginning that there was life there, that was the intuitive hand that had reached out and touched my heart and told me to stop and go back.
 I had all the clues, and I had faith in that intuition.

 I walked softly nearly right up to the cat, close enough to grab if I had to, and stopped.
 My energy thus far had been focused on getting myself to this point, and now I had to focus on the cat.
 I stood as still and quiet as I could though my heartbeat pounded in chest and surged in my ears so I could hardly even hear the rain.
 Not just a silhouette but a black cat, sleek and small with big kitten ears.
 In the slight reflection of light on its fur I could see pointy elbows, a narrow spine and a very slight, ragged movement of its sides.